facundoq/edunn/README.md

 ## :pill: Solutions and bugs :bug:

 `simplenn` is designed so that you can automatically test your implementations.
 However, it is intended to be used as a set of exercises in a course or seminar.
 Please address all questions regarding the material to your instructor.

+This repository also has a reference implementation in the `simplenn` of the library you can consult.

 Alternatively, you may consult public forums such as [stack overflow](stackoverflow.com/), [r/neuralnetworks](https://www.reddit.com/r/neuralnetworks/) or [r/MachineLearning](https://www.reddit.com/r/MachineLearning)

 Please, only [file an issue](issues) if there is an actual bug or feature request.

 ## :package: Reference implementation and usage as library

-This repository  also has a reference implementation in the `simplenn` of the library you can consult.

 You can `pip install simplenn` to use the reference implementation of the library to train models and use them.
 However, we **do not recommend** doing so since the library is *slow* and not meant for neither research nor production environments.
+The reference implementation is mostly focused on being easy to understand so that learners can check their implementations.

 ## :busts_in_silhouette: Contributing

-We'd like to expand `simplenn` with more guides/layers/optimizers.
+We'd like your help to expand `simplenn` with more guides/layers/optimizers.
 Check out our [contribution guide](CONTRIBUTE.md)!